awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 }
 ```

-## 3D Point Cloud Object Tracking Output<a name="sms-output-point-cloud-object-tracking"></a>
+## 3D Point Cloud Object Tracking<a name="sms-output-point-cloud-object-tracking"></a>

-The following is an example of an output manifest file from a 3D point cloud object tracking labeling job\.
+The following is the output manifest file from a object tracking labeling job\.
 The *red, italicized text* in the examples below depends on labeling job specifications and output data\.
 The ellipses \(*\.\.\.*\) denote a continuation of that list, where additional objects with the same format as the proceeding object can appear\.

-In addition to the standard elements, the metadata includes a class map that lists each class that has at least one label in the sequence\.
+ In addition to the standard elements, the metadata includes a class\-map that lists each class that has at least one label in the sequence\.
 If one or more cuboids were modified, there is an `adjustment-status` parameter in the metadata for audit workflows that is set to `adjusted`\.

 ```
 {